U.S. trade-human rights link tests Obama-Russia ties

 “There’s a lot that can be done on that, and that is stuff he understands and cares about,” Charap said of Putin.

-But analysts said that was unlikely.
-They said the law would probably not derail Russian assistance on Afghanistan, or affect diplomacy aimed to curb Iran’s nuclear program or deepen disputes over U.S. missile defense and the conflict in Syria.
+But analysts said that is unlikely.
+They said the law would probably not derail Russian assistance on Afghanistan, affect diplomacy aimed to curb Iran’s nuclear program or deepen disputes over U.S. missile defense and the conflict in Syria.

 “It will have a mostly symbolic effect,” said Yevgeny Volk, a Russian political analyst.